CHILDREN WITH CEREBRAL PALSY (CP)

 Hip dysplasia is a health concern affecting children with CP.
 It is a deformity of the hip joint.
 In addition, this often occurs as a result of either over-or-under-toned muscles around the hip.
 As a result, hip dysplasia causes the joints to become misaligned.

-Hip dysplasia can be treated with surgery to realign the hip joint and keep the femur in place.
+Surgeons can fix hip dysplasia with surgery to realign the hip joint and keep the femur in place.
 Physical therapy may also help prevent dysplasia by working on the tone of the muscles around the joint.
 Therapy may also help a child move in a way that prevents further damage to the joint.

 Foot Orthopedic Health

-Physical therapy to stretch the muscles or casts along with Botox can help improve the way in which a child walks.
-If these strategies do not help, surgery can be used to lengthen the Achilles tendon.
+Physical therapy to stretch the muscles or casts along with Botox can help improve how a child walks.
+If these strategies do not help, surgery can lengthen the Achilles tendon to make walking much easier.

 A back brace is a common treatment to support the spine when the muscles cannot and a brace encourages normal growth.
 When the curvature becomes severe or impairs a child’s movements, surgery may be recommended.
 We also have technology such as the MAGEC rod to perform “Growth Friendly” Spine Surgery that helps the child’s spine grow as the correction progresses.